-The role of money as an official medium of exchange is of course also an essential determinant of the price level, as it encompasses the conduct of monetary policy.
+The role of money as an official medium of exchange as defined above is of course also an essential determinant of the price level, as it encompasses in particular the conduct of monetary policy.
 Central banks trade the money that they issue for other stores of value, and typically use the prices at which such trades settle as important nominal anchors and explicit targets for monetary policy-e.g., metallic standards, currency pegs, or currently the targeting of some short-term interest rates.

-Still, various historical and recent instances suggest that the response of society to such policies may not always lead to a stable, well-defined price level.
-Examples include successful attacks and the ensuing abandon of currency pegs, the rise of parallel or black markets in the presence of price controls or currency pegs, the debt-deflation spirals associated with metallic standards, or even the difficulties met by central banks when trying to control market interest rates.
+Still, various historical and recent instances suggest that the response of society to such public plans may not always lead to a stable, well-defined price level.
+Examples include the pervasive coexistence of official and unofficial exchange rates under currency pegs, the rise of parallel or black markets in the presence of price controls, debt-deflation spirals associated with metallic standards, or even the difficulties met by central banks when trying to control market interest rates.
 We aim at offering novel insights into the (largely common) reasons such instabilities may arise.